riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 }
 ```

-Some of the measure that we gained are summarised here below:
+Some remarkable measure that we gained are summarised here below:

 | Test              | Operation             | Sequential            | Concurrent             |
 | ----------------------- | --------------------- | --------------------- | ---------------------- |